-- Project planning and programming consistent with the KIPDA Regional ITS Architecture (ongoing) - Update or amend the KIPDA Regional ITS Architecture, as appropriate (ongoing)
+- Project planning and programming consistent with the KIPDA Regional ITS Architecture (ongoing) - Update or amend the KIPDA Regional ITS Architecture, as appropriate (ongoing) - Coordinate with state partners in the development and use of the statewide ITS architectures

 KIPDA staff works with the implementing agencies and participants as a partner in the Freeway Incident Management process to coordinate the planning and deployment of ITS measures.
 Staff will continue to promote the implementation of ITS projects through their work on project teams and working groups.
 A review of ITS market packages will be performed periodically, and any necessary updates will be made to the Regional ITS Architecture Plan in order to be compliant with Federal Regulations.